 Prepare the caramel pork by combining the pork loin strips with half the sesame oil, the sugar, soy sauce, white wine vinegar and pepper in a mixing bowl.

-Meanwhile, pat the cubes of pork loin for the balls dry and dust in the flour.
+Meanwhile, pat the cubes of pork loin dry and dust in the flour.
 Season with salt and pepper.

 Make the batter for deep-frying by adding water to the self-raising flour, whisking all the time until you have a batter that falls easily away from the whisk.
 Drop the floured pork balls into the batter and then lower carefully into the hot oil and deep-fry for roughly 3 minutes, until golden brown and crispy on the outside.